Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 What is in it for you?

-Working alongside a highly talented team with leading names in the quantum computing industry.
-We offer a highly competitive package, equity, 28 days of paid holiday (in addition to public holidays), a workplace pension, flexible working, and enhanced parental and adoption benefits.
+Working alongside a highly talented team, with leading names in the quantum computing industry.
+We offer a highly competitive package, equity, 28 days of paid holiday (in addition to public holidays), a workplace pension, a positive approach to flexible working and enhanced parental and adoption benefits.

 About Us